-Eliminate SCUF's historical intangible amortization expense \$(1,832) Recognize amortization expense related to purchased identifiable patent intangible assets based on preliminary fair value which is amortized over eight years of estimated useful life 3,805 Eliminate SCUF' historical depreciation expense (1,634) Recognize depreciation expense resulting from fair value adjustment relating to property and equipment 2,976 Recognize stock-based compensation expense for SCUF's employees enrolled in our equity plan after the acquisition.
-SCUF's historical equity plan was paid out and terminated as of the SCUF Acquisition Closing Date according to the terms of the plan in the event of a change in control.
-36 Total \$ 3,351 (b) Represents the following adjustments to product development expenses (in thousands): Eliminate SCUF's historical intangible amortization expense \$ (588) Recognize amortization expense related to purchased identifiable intangible asset, developed technology, based on . , preliminary fair value which is amortized over six years of estimated useful life 2,998 Recognize stock-based compensation expense for SCUF's employees enrolled in our equity plan after the acquisition.
-SCUF's historical equity plan was paid out and terminated as of the SCUF Acquisition Closing Date according to the terms of their plan in the event of a change in control.
-44 Total \$2.454 (c) Represents the following adjustments to sales, general and administrative expenses (in thousands): Eliminate SCUF's historical intangible asset amortization expense \$ (2,945) Recognize amortization expense related to purchased identifiable intangible assets, primarily customer relationships . ( , , and trade name, based on preliminary fair values which are amortized over four and fifteen years of useful life, respectively 1,549 Eliminate SCUF' historical depreciation expense (650) Recognize depreciation expense resulting from fair value adjustment relating to property and equipment 1,395 Eliminate historical stock-based compensation expense of SCUF's equity plan that was paid out and terminated as of , the SCUF Acquisition Closing Date (177) Recognize stock-based compensation expense under our equity plan as a result of SCUF's employees enrolled after ( ) the acquisition 504 Eliminate SCUF's historical compensation costs directly attributable to the acquisition and will not have a continuing impact on our results of operations (970) Eliminate SCUF's historical transaction costs and our historical acquisition-related cost related to the SCUF acquisition (= -) as these charges will not have a continuing impact on our results of operations (9,164) (0,107) Total \$(10,458)
+Eliminate SCUF's historical intangible amortization expense \$(1,832) Recognize amortization expense related to purchased identifiable patent intangible assets based on preliminary fair s value which is amortized over eight years of estimated useful life 3,805 Eliminate SCUF's historical depreciation expense (1,634) Recognize depreciation expense resulting from fair value adjustment relating to property and equipment 2,976 Recognize expense for retention bonus incentive offered to SCUF's employees, as part of the acquisition, that will h nave a continuing impact on our results of operation 154 Recognize stock-based compensation expense for SCUF's employees enrolled in our equity plan after the acquisition SCUF's historical equity plan was paid out and terminated as of the SCUF Acquisition Closing Date according to t terms of the plan in the event of a change in control.
+36 Total \$ 3,505 (b) Represents the following adjustments to product development expenses (in thousands): \$ (588) Eliminate SCUF's historical intangible amortization expense \$ (588) Eliminate SCUF's historical intangible amortization expense Recognize amortization expense related to purchased identifiable intangible asset, developed technology, based on 1 Č Eliminate SCUF's historical intangible amortization expense Recognize amortization expense related to purchased identifiable intangible asset, developed technology, based on preliminary fair value which is amortized over six years of estimated useful life 1 2,998 Eliminate SCUF's historical intangible amortization expense Recognize amortization expense related to purchased identifiable intangible asset, developed technology, based on preliminary fair value which is amortized over six years of estimated useful life Recognize expense for retention bonus incentive offered to SCUF's employees, as part of the acquisition, that will h 1 2,998 Eliminate SCUF's historical intangible amortization expense Recognize amortization expense related to purchased identifiable intangible asset, developed technology, based on preliminary fair value which is amortized over six years of estimated useful life Recognize expense for retention bonus incentive offered to SCUF's employees, as part of the acquisition, that will h continuing impact on our results of operation Recognize stock-based compensation expense for SCUF's employees enrolled in our equity plan after the acquisition SCUF's historical equity plan was paid out and terminated as of the SCUF Acquisition Closing Date according to the store of the store o n 2,998 nave a 132 on.
+Eliminate SCUF's historical intangible amortization expense Recognize amortization expense related to purchased identifiable intangible asset, developed technology, based on preliminary fair value which is amortized over six years of estimated useful life Recognize expense for retention bonus incentive offered to SCUF's employees, as part of the acquisition, that will h continuing impact on our results of operation Recognize stock-based compensation expense for SCUF's employees enrolled in our equity plan after the acquisition n 2,998 nave a 132 on.
+Eliminate SCUF's historical intangible amortization expense Recognize amortization expense related to purchased identifiable intangible asset, developed technology, based on preliminary fair value which is amortized over six years of estimated useful life Recognize expense for retention bonus incentive offered to SCUF's employees, as part of the acquisition, that will h continuing impact on our results of operation Recognize stock-based compensation expense for SCUF's employees enrolled in our equity plan after the acquisition SCUF's historical equity plan was paid out and terminated as of the SCUF Acquisition Closing Date according to the store of the store o n 2,998 nave a 132 on.